Mount Nelson - Dynnyrne

 Mount Nelson - Dynnyrne features high concentrations of group households, with a higher-than-average median household size

-Family households dominate at 68.6% of all households, comprising 29.3% couples with children, 30.2% couples without children, and 8.0% single parent families.
-Non-family households make up the remaining 31.4%, with lone person households at 24.3% and group households comprising 7.1% of the total.
-The median household size of 2.5 people is larger than the Greater Hobart average of 2.4.
+Family households constitute 68.6% of all households, including 29.3% couples with children, 30.2% couples without children, and 8.0% single parent families.
+Non-family households comprise the remaining 31.4%, with lone person households at 24.3% and group households making up 7.1%.
+The median household size is 2.5 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households